johnwbyrd/superpawn/README.md

 programming, in which Everything Is An Object.
 Even the pieces themselves are objects; they know how to move, capture, etc.  This of course slows down the move generation and evaluation process immensely, making this program irredeemably slow in tournament conditions.
+However, its logic is easy to follow and extend as you see fit.

 Superpawn requires a [C++11](http://en.wikipedia.org/wiki/C%2B%2B11) compiler with support for threading.
 It builds and runs on Windows, Linux and MacOS systems,